bumpper/Coin-Flip/tauri/START_HERE (conflicted).md

 ## 🚀 Ready to Build?

-1. Open terminal in the CoinFlip directory
+1. Open terminal in the coinflip directory
 2. Run: `npm install`
 3. Run: `npm run dev` (to test)
 4. Run: `npm run build` (to create installers)